Obed Baloyi

 Obed Baloyi (born 1970) is a South African actor and playwright.
 He won a SAFTA for his performance as TsuTsuma in the sitcom Ga Re Dumele (2010–2019).

 Early life

 Baloyi is from Diepkloof, Gauteng.
 He speaks Xitsonga natively as well as English, Zulu, and SeSotho.
-He attended Shongwezi High School in Malamulele where he first participated in drama productions.
+He attended Shingwezi High School in Malamulele where he first participated in drama productions.
 He helped out with his mother's food vending growing up.
 He joined the Melaisizwe theatre group.
 Upon returning to Johannesburg, Baloyi took acting classes at the Donaldson Orlando Cultural Club (DOCC) under the mentorship of actors such as Darlington Michaels.

 Career

 In 1996, Baloyi formed the Mangava Drama Group.
 He wrote the play Ga-Mchangani, which was staged at the Market Theatre and then the Zwakala Festival.
 His next play Via Soweto premiered at the 1999 Barney Simon Young Directors and Playwrights Festival.

 Baloyi turned his focus towards the screen in 2000, making his television debut in the second season of the educational youth show Soul Buddyz.
 He returned for its fourth season as well, this time playing Prins.
 He appeared in season 2 of A Place Called Home.
 He made his feature film debut in Triomf (2008), an adaptation of the 1994 novel by Marlene van Niekerk.